SPARC: Side Projects for Advancement, Refinement and Collaboration

 - Cracking the Coding Interview — $25

-At least one representative from each finalist team will be required to attend the SPARC Symposium on Friday, September 24th to showcase their project to all MCIT Online students.
+By participating in this competition, at least one representative from each team must commit to presenting their final project at the S.P.A.R.C.
+Symposium on Friday, September 24th.
 Students who do not make it to the final round of the competition will be invited to prove the judges wrong, and if you have a project to showcase at the end of the summer, we would love to have you show it off at this event.
+You will be the host of a Zoom breakout room where you will review your project highlights to any MCIT Online student attendees interested in learning more about setting up and completing a side project.